julianharty/testing-heuristics/terms/on_heuristics.md

 Here are some ideas to help you experiment with using heuristics to test a mobile app.
 If you don't have a particular app to test, please test the [kiwix mobile apps](kiwix_mobile_apps) to help the project team improve the app for the many people who'd appreciate Wikipedia and other content available offline on their tablet or smartphone.
 ## Further reading
 James Bach's blog posts on heuristics <http://www.satisfice.com/blog/archives/category/heuristics> are well worth reading when you are willing to cogitate (think about) ways heuristics might usefully apply to testing software.

+Karen Johnson, created a deck to help testers use heuristics, here's the article http://karennicolejohnson.com/2012/07/testing-mnemonics-as-a-card-deck/ (which includes a link to the deck in printable format).